Tetsuma Esaki: Political career

+He was appointed to be the Minister of State for Okinawa and Northern Territories Affairs by Shinzō Abe August 3, 2017.

-August 3, 2017, he served as Minister of State for Okinawa and Northern Territories Affairs, and Consumer Affairs and Food Safety.
-But February 27, 2018, He resigned from the minister due to a mild cerebral infarction.
-Next day, Teru Fukui, former vice Minister of Education, Culture, Sports, Science and Technology assumed office as a successor.
+He also served as Minister for Consumer Affairs and Food Safety.

+However, on February 27, 2018, He resigned from the minister due to a mild cerebral infarction.
+The next day, Teru Fukui, former vice Minister of Education, Culture, Sports, Science and Technology assumed office as a successor.